act-rules/act-rules.github.io/_rules/important-word-spacing-wide-enough-nt4zgr.md

 ---
-id: 9e45ec
+id: nt4zgr
-name: DEPRECATED - Word spacing in style attributes is not !important
+name: Important word spacing in style attributes is wide enough
 rule_type: atomic
 description: |
   This rule checks that the `style` attribute is not used to prevent adjusting `word-spacing` by using `!important`, except if it's at least `0.16` times the font size.